I’m sharing some of my very favorite homeschool curriculum with you today. I hope you find some treasures!

 Before we get started, did you know I have a master’s degree in elementary education and taught in a classroom for several years?
 Yep.
 Why does that matter?
 Well, I’ve been trained to recognize a good curriculum.

 Flip the coin.
-Did you know I’ve homeschooled three children from PK-12 over the last 19 years?
+Did you know I’ve homeschooled three children from PK-12 over the last 20 years?
 Yep.
 Why does that matter?
 I’ve had the opportunity to put “good curriculum” to the test many times over in the one-on-one and/or family-style situations of homeschooling.

 Did you know over the years, I’ve reviewed well over 100 homeschooling products?
 Yep.
 Am I trying to impress you?
 Nope.
-But, I’ve seen and used some of the most well-known and well-respected curriculum out there.
+But, I’ve seen and used some of the most well-known and well-respected curricula out there.

 Did you know I write homeschool curriculum?
 Yep.
 What’s my point?
 In some cases, I’ve seen gaps in homeschooling curriculum that needed to be filled OR found exciting ways of learning that I just had to share.

-Over the years, a handful of exceptional materials have risen to the top as curriculum choices I continually turn to and can heartily recommend.
+Over the years, a handful of exceptional materials have risen to the top as curriculum choices that I continually turn to and can heartily recommend.

 Favorite Homeschool Curriculum: Top Picks by Grade

-The curricula I consider tried and true have worked time and again in our homeschool – which includes eclectic methods and children with very different learning styles.
+The curricula that I consider tried and true have worked time and again in our homeschool – which includes eclectic methods and children with very different learning styles.
 For those reasons, I feel like the lists I’ve provided are solid considerations for any homeschool.
 HOWEVER, it’s very important to understand that no two homeschools are alike.
 Take my recommendations with a grain of salt and always do what works for your family.